BeeMou-Analyze/Assignment/README.md

 ### Findings
 ---
-From the analaysis we can inference that;
+From the analysis, I can infer that;

-- The business operates in the six regions in Nigeria, in 22 markets and 132 stores in 2014 and closed four stores in 2015 due to poor performace in the prior year (i.e. it operated 128 stores in 2015).
+- The business operates in six regions in Nigeria, in 22 markets and 132 stores in 2014 and closed four stores in 2015 due to poor performance in the prior year (i.e., it operated 128 stores in 2015).
-- The business operates in four major line of business across the country (printer sale, copier sale, Parts and Service Plan) andd 94% of its sales is made during the workday.
+- The business operates in four major lines of business across the country (printer sale, copier sale, Parts and Service Plan) and 94% of its sales are made during the workday.
-- North East has the bigest operations of 8 and 39 market and stores respectively, while North Central opeartion is the smallest of  2 and 8 market and stores respectively.
+- North-East has the biggest operations of 8 and 39 markets and stores respectively, while North-Central operation is the smallest of 2 and 8 markets and stores respectively.
-- While North East contribute the most in absolute term to revenue in relation to the the number of stores or market in each region Northe Central is the most efficient.
+- While North-East contributes the most in absolute terms to revenue in relation to the number of stores or markets in each region North-Central is the most efficient.
 - Revenue nosedived from 2015 to 2014 because Units sold halved across the regions and business lines.
-- 43 stores contribute 50% of the Bussiness revenue in both years of which 5 is from North Central (of the total 8 stores in that market) and just 9 out of the 39 stores available in North East is part of the top contributors.
+- 43 stores contributed 50% of the business revenue in both years of which 5 are from North-Central (of the total 8 stores in that market) and just 9 out of the 39 stores available in North-East are part of the top contributors.

 ### Recommendations
 ---
-Based on the findings I will be recommend the business management promptly action the below;
+Based on the findings I will recommend the business management promptly action the below;
-1. Understand the reason for the nosedived in units solds (is it due to quality issues, poor marketing or customer experience etc.) and addreass it.
+1. Understand the reason for the nosedive in units sold (is it due to quality issues, poor marketing, or poor customer experience etc.) and address it.
-2. Prform an opeartional efficiency on all markets and close stores that aren't strategically position to drive topline.
+2. Perform operational efficiency review on all markets and close stores that aren't strategically positioned to drive topline.
-3. Expland operation in the North East as they seem to be room for growth in that region
+3. Expand operation in the North-East as there seems to be room for growth in that region.

 ### Limitations
 ---
-Since we do not have competitors data we can infer if the challenges facing the busiiness is an industry wide issue or not.
+Since I do not have competitors' data I cannot infer if the challenges facing the business are an industry-wide challenge or due to internal bottleneck.

-We also do not have complete data on pricing and more years of operation.
+I also do not have complete data on pricing and historical data for the business.